-The most significant and revered temples is the Neelkanth Mahadev Temple, dedicated to Lord Shiva.
-With its huge round dome, intricately carved ceiling aloft 24 pillars, the wide courtyard and 5-feet high lingam, the temple is an unmatched architectural feat.
+- The most significant and revered temple is the Neelkanth Mahadev Temple, dedicated to Lord Shiva.
+With its huge round dome, intricately carved ceiling aloft 24 pillars, the wide courtyard, and 5-feet high lingam, the temple is an unmatched architectural feat.
 Maharana Kumbha did not begin his day without offering prayers to this deity.
 It is interesting to note that he was so tall that when he sat to worship, his eyes were at the same level as the deity.

 Best Places to Stay Near Kumbhalgarh Fort

 Befitting the royal splendour of the fort, there are some fantastic heritage and luxury Kumbhalgarh fort hotels in the vicinity.
 We recommend these two hotels for a truly memorable experience: